sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/http-service.rst

 :Default value: `empty`
 :Optional: Yes
-:Values: * Absolute path on local filesystem.
+:Values: * Absolute path on the local filesystem.
 :From version: 3.42.0
 :Description:
     Absolute path to a local directory containing the files required to